 Abstract: During the late 19th Century, Force Publique of the Congo Free State (1878-1908) found itself engaged in almost continuous fighting.
 Its campaigns against indigenous peoples, mutineers, interloping African Empires, and wars of expansion against the Mahdists, constitute some of the most diverse examples of frontier warfare of the period.
 Yet, they remain largely unknown compared to the colonial campaigns of Britain and France, despite offering many of the same lessons.
 This article will explore the means through which the Force Publique learnt tactical lessons and developed a colonial military tradition independently – though with many degrees of similarity – from its colonial neighbours.
 In doing so, it will reflect on the degree to which there was inherent overlaps in European approaches to late 19th Century frontier warfare.

 Among the myriad colonial campaigns examined and distilled by historians, those conducted by the Force Publique of the Congo Free State (CFS) in the late 19th Century have tended to be overlooked.
 Survey studies, such as Thomas Pakenham’s Scramble for Africa (1992, pp. 437-448; pp. 525-526) and Bruce Vandervort’s (1998, p.
 140-145) Wars of Imperial Conquest in Africa, devote a few lines to the major encounters of the period, but generally skirt around the military implications in favour of the diplomatic.
 This is hardly surprising given the nature of these undertakings.
 What is perhaps more surprising is that with the exception of a couple of specialised studies on the Congo-Arab War (1892-1894), there is next to no attempt to situate the Force Publique’s experience of frontier warfare within the wider sphere of colonial military art as developed in a British and French context.
-Yet, the varied nature of its multifarious campaigns against opponents ranging from indigenous tribes to interloping African empires, and from wars of conquest to counter-insurgency operations, means there is opportunity for historian to draw useful comparisons.
+Yet, the varied nature of its multifarious campaigns against opponents ranging from indigenous tribes to interloping African empires, and from wars of conquest to counter-insurgency operations, means there is ample opportunity for historians to draw useful comparisons.

 Students of British and French colonial campaigns will be familiar with the strategic, operational, and tactical principles championed by the likes of Callwell and Lyautey – to name but two.
 Their writings represented the supposed culmination of colonial military traditions that were decades, if not centuries, in the making.
 For aspiring officers in Britain and France there was a blueprint to follow, regardless of the many variables encountered on imperial service.
 The importance of offensive action, morale, flexibility, and preparation were ingrained and provided a degree of familiarity with the rhythms of colonial warfare that facilitated acclimatisation.
-In fact, disciples of these schools only served to propagate such approaches as: the ‘tache d’huile’ (oil stain); ‘hearts and minds’; and ‘butcher and bolt’ (Beckett, 2001; Rid, 2010; French, 2011; Porch, 2013). ot all colonial powers enjoyed such ready-made traditions.
+In fact, disciples of these schools only served to propagate such approaches as: the ‘tache d’huile’ (oil stain); ‘hearts and minds’; and ‘butcher and bolt’ (Beckett, 2001; Rid, 2010; French, 2011; Porch, 2013).
+Not all colonial powers enjoyed such ready-made traditions, a fact easily overlooked, both at the time and in subsequent scholarship.